joshuablais/compline/README.md

-#+title: Readme

-* Compline - A Colorscheme for Deep Contemplation and Work
+# Compline - A Colorscheme for Deep Contemplation and Work

 From the Latin "completorium" - completion.
 The final prayer of the Catholic Liturgical Hours, a time for deep contemplation, to be at peace with the darkness.